|Nutrition Facts (per serving)|

 Cook, stirring frequently until it thickens enough so it doesn't stick to the sides of the pan.
 The color of the mixture will go from bright pink to a dark reddish-brown, and it will get difficult to stir as the cooked sugar will thicken the paste.

-Grease one cookie sheet with butter or margarine and spoon the guava paste onto it.
+Grease one cookie sheet or shallow dish with butter or margarine and spoon the guava paste onto it.
 Spread into a thick layer.

 Allow to cool off almost completely and while still warm, cut into diamonds or squares.

 When completely cooled, wrap in wax paper and store in an air-tight container.